 Remarks of President Kevin Quigley

-Good morning and a very warm welcome to Marlboro College on this special day to celebrate our remarkable students’ accomplishments and wish them well on their journey ahead.
-As is becoming a tradition during my time here at Marlboro, I note that it has snowed!
+Good morning and a warm welcome to Marlboro College on this special day to celebrate our remarkable students’ accomplishments and wish them well on their journey ahead.
+With this beautiful weather, it doesn’t look like it will snow.
+That would be the first time that it didn’t snow on commencement in my three years here, a streak that I am glad to see broken.

-Here at Marlboro, our responsibility is to ensure students not only graduate with an academic proficiency including critical thinking, quantitative skills, and the ability to write and communicate clearly, but perhaps more importantly that they have “the habits of the heart” that 19th-century French philosopher Alexis de Tocqueville suggested were essential for effective, engaged citizens.
+At Marlboro, our responsibility is to ensure that all students graduate with an academic proficiency, including the ability to conduct research and create original work, analyze and synthesize data, communicate clearly, advocate for themselves, be creative, hear other perspective and manage a complex project like Plan.
+Perhaps more importantly, we also make every effort to ensure that they have “the habits of the heart” that 19th century French philosopher Alexis de Tocqueville suggested were essential for effective, engaged citizenship.

-One of the great joys of being at Marlboro is to witness our students live their passions, learn new skills and grow into engaged citizens.
-And today’s program eloquently catalogues the extraordinary breadth of their interests: exploring ideas about food, leadership, technology, computer programming, art and consumer culture, the environment, political rhetoric, religious communication, animal behavior, to name just a few of the Plan and Capstone topics.
+One of the great joys of living and working at Marlboro is to witness our students live their passions, learn new skills and grow into engaged citizens.
+And today’s program eloquently catalogues the extraordinary breadth of their interests: exploring ideas about theater, leadership, technology, innovative teaching, identity, painting, the human gut micobiome, art and consumer culture, environmental science, political rhetoric, religious communication, and animal behavior, to name just a few of the Plan and Capstone topics.

-Our Commencement Speakers: Solomon Botwick-Reis, Nicolas Ignancio Cardenas Tamburini, Gretchen Holbrook Gerzina, and Peter Welch embody the values of citizenship and service to community that are at Marlboro’s very core—and what our times require.
-In advance, I thank Solomon, Nico, Gretchen, and Peter for what I know will be inspiring words and even more for exemplifying models of citizenship in different communities: locally, regionally, nationally, and internationally.
+Our commencement speakers: Fiona Craig, Michael Auerbach, Sara Coffey, and Shaunna Oteka McCovey embody the values of thoughtful citizenship and mindful service to community that are at Marlboro’s very core—and what our times require.
+In advance, I thank Fiona, Michael, Sara, and Shaunna for what I know will be inspiring words and even more for exemplifying models of citizenship in different communities: locally, regionally, and nationally.

-On this your day, I conclude by congratulating the graduates of the class of 2017.
-All of us gathered here are extremely proud of you and have great expectations for the new graduates.
-So, dear graduates, strive to make the most out of what you have learned here, keep close to each other, and please stay connected to the college.
-Our college and country need you.
-We need you to be our best envoys letting others know about the distinctive quality of a Marlboro education and the difference that can make in helping our democracy succeed.
+So, Dear Graduates, know that all of us gathered here are extremely proud of you and have great expectations for your future.
+Strive to make the most out of what you have learned here, keep close to each other, and please stay connected to the College.
+Your college and country need you.
+We need you to be our best envoys letting others know about the impactful quality of a Marlboro education and the difference that can make in helping our democracy succeed.
 Thank you and congratulations.